Mark J. Abate, Goodwin Procter LLP Partner, leads the firm's New York's technology Intellectual Property Litigation practice

 • Corning v.
 Shenzhen Xinhao Photoelectric Technology and Dongguan Jingbo Optoelectronics (N.D.N.Y.), represented accused infringers in suits involving patent infringement, trade secret misappropriation and breach of contract allegations concerning flat screen glass manufacturing technology

 • Leviton Mfg. v.
 Pass & Seymour (E.D.N.Y.), defended Pass & Seymour in suit filed by its principal competitor involving patents on electrical devices.
 Obtained summary judgment of noninfringement as to one of the asserted patents.
-Validity of another patent was tried to a jury.
-The jury returned a verdict that all asserted claims were invalid because they would have been obvious
+Validity of another patent was tried to a jury which returned a verdict that all asserted claims were invalid as obvious

 • Gillette v.
 Dollar Shave Club (D. Del.), represented Gillette in asserting a patent on razor blade edge coatings, obtained favorable claim constructions and defeated summary judgment and Daubert motions.
 The case settled favorably for Gillette on the eve of trial